Evgeni Malkin: International play

 2010 was an impressive year for Malkin internationally.
 Malkin was selected to play for the Russian Olympic Team at the 2010 Vancouver Olympic Games, where he led all players at the Olympic tournament in points-per-game average with 1.50 points per game, and led Team Russia in points yet again with three goals and six points in four games.
 Russia ultimately lost to Canada in the quarter-finals, finishing sixth overall.
 Malkin then joined the Russian team for the 2010 IIHF World Championship.
 Despite joining the tournament partway through, as his NHL team was not eliminated until the second round of the Stanley Cup playoffs, Malkin scored at a goal-per-game pace and ended up with the distinction of being the player with the fewest games played who made the post-tournament IIHF World Championship All-star team.
 His 5 goals and 2 assists in 5 games secured him a place in the tournament's top 10 point scorers, and he was the only player among the top 10 scorers who played less than 6 games.
 He captured his first World Championships silver medal.

 Malkin was named MVP, the best forward and to the All-Star team at the 2012 IIHF World Championship, where he scored 11 goals and made 8 assists, winning the scoring league with a total of 19 points.
 He recorded at least one point in every game played.
 He also had two hat-tricks, against Sweden in the preliminary round and against Finland in the semi-final.
 Russia won the gold medal.
 The 19 points is a new record for Russian players on World Championships.

 In 2014, Malkin was named to the 2014 Russian Olympic Ice Hockey Team.
 He played all five games for Russia as they finished fifth in the tournament after losing to Finland in the quarter-finals.
 Malkin had one goal and two assists by the end of the tournament.

 In 2019, Malkin played in the 2019 IIHF World Championship, where he recorded the primary assist on Russia's game-winning goal against Team USA in the knockout stage.
 Russia would lose their next game to Finland in the semifinal, and settle for a bronze medal.

-In 2020, Malkin was named to the IIHF All-Time Russian National Team ahead of Russian and Soviet all-time greats such as Sergei Makarov, Alex Ovechkin, and Sergei Fedorov, among others.
-The list included both Russian and Soviet legends in honour of the 100-year anniversary of the IIHF World Championships.
+In 2020, Malkin was named to the IIHF All-Time Russian National Team ahead of Russian and Soviet all-time greats such as Sergei Makarov, Alex Ovechkin, and Pavel Datsyuk, among others.
+The list included both Russian and Soviet players, part of a series of lists for 16 countries who would have participated in the canceled 2020 IIHF World Championship, to celebrate the 100-year anniversary of the IIHF World Championships.